 The short version:

-PMI is making significant changes to the PMP exam effective July 8, 2026.
-Domain weights shift, new question types are added, and AI and sustainability content enters the exam for the first time.
-If you are considering the PMP, certifying before July 8 means using five years of proven prep materials on a known, stable exam format.
+PMI made significant changes to the PMP exam effective July 8, 2026.
+Domain weights shifted, new question types were added, and AI and sustainability content entered the exam for the first time.
+Here's exactly what changed — and how to prepare to pass the current exam on your first attempt.

 PMI periodically updates the PMP exam to reflect how project management is actually practiced.
 The July 8, 2026 change is one of the more significant updates in recent years — touching domain weights, question formats, and content areas simultaneously.